DETAILED ACTION

 in response to determining to perform the secondary authentication, perform the secondary authentication for the PDU session (Wu: para [322-327], “Perform the secondary authentication procedure.
 As shown in FIG. 7(1), after the SMF determines to initiate the secondary authentication procedure, the method 700 may include steps 706A1 to 706A7.
 706A1: The SMF determines to initiate the secondary authentication procedure.
 It may be understood that the SMF triggers the secondary authentication procedure.
 706A2: Perform secondary authentication and authorization between the terminal device and a DN-AAA.
 The DN-AAA performs authentication and/or authorization on the terminal device….
 If successfully authenticating the terminal device, the DN-AAA may send an authentication success message to the SMF.”).

-Therefore, it would have been obvious to a person having ordinary skill in the art, before the effective filling date of the claimed invention, to have modified Wafta’s NSSAA based registration handling to further perform, after successfully slice-specific authentication, a network slice admission control availability check and corresponding update of the number of registered UEs for the requested slice as taught by Venkataraman.
-It will ensure that slice admission is based not only on successful NSSAA, but also on slice capacity thereby maintaining an accurate per slice UE registration count across network functions (Venkataraman, para[181]).
+Therefore, it would have been obvious to a person having ordinary skill in the art, before the effective filling date of the claimed invention, to have modified Watfa’s NSSAA based registration handling to further perform, after successfully slice-specific authentication, a network slice admission control availability check as taught in the 3GPP. it will ensure that only authorized devices and users can access specific network slices.

-However, in the related art, Ianev teaches wherein the network slice admission control update message comprises information indicating to update a number of registered UEs (Lanev: para[133-145], “The vAMF 12 updates the network slice quota with the vNSQ 13/vNSSF 14 of the vPLMN.
+However, in the related art, Ianev teaches message comprises information indicating to update a number of registered UEs for the network slice (Ianev: para[133-145], “The vAMF 12 updates the network slice quota with the vNSQ 13/vNSSF 14 of the vPLMN.
 The vAMF 12 sends the Nnsq/nssf_NetworkSliceQuota_Update Request (UE_Id, Node_Id, S-NSSAI_1, type of NSQ service=“number of UE(s) per network slice” quota, update flag=“decrement”) message to the vNSQ 13/vNSSF 14.
 The vAMF 12 includes the following parameters: the UE_Id, the S-NSSAI(s)—one or more S-NSSAI for which the registration is ongoing in roaming, e.g. the S-NSSAI_1; the type of NSQ service whose value is “number of UE(s) per network slice” quota to indicate the type of the quota to be updated and an update_flag whose value is “decrement” to indicate for the quota for the S-NSSAI_1 to be decremented as a new UE is being registered for the S-NSSAI_1.”).

 As per claim 20, Wu in view of Venkataraman and Ianev the independent claim 14.
 Wu teaches wherein the at least one processor is configured to cause the apparatus to, in response to the secondary authentication being unsuccessful, transmit a PDU session establishment failure message to the UE (Wu: para [245], “the SMF may determine, based on the authentication and authorization result, to reject establishment of the session #1, in other words, to terminate establishment of the session #1.
 Alternatively, the SMF may determine, based on a failure reason of the authentication and authorization, whether to terminate the establishment of the session #1.”).